christianb93/bitcoin/README.md

 # bitcoin
-Collection of python code snippets around working with the bitcoin blockchain
+This is a collection of python code and modules to work with the bitcoin protocol.

+Please note that this code is published for educational purposes only and under the MIT license.
+I strongly discourage the use of this code in any production system!